GDATASoftwareAG/smartvmi/plugins/inmemoryscanner/Readme.md

 # InMemoryScanner Plugin

-A plugin for _VMICore_ capable of scanning as well as dumping process memory from live VMs.
+A plugin for _VMICore_ capable of scanning as well as dumping process memory from live VMs.\

-## What Processes are Scanned?

-The _InMemoryScanner_ plugin scans each and every process which is terminated during runtime.
+The _InMemoryScanner_ scans each and every process that is terminated during runtime.
-When the analysis run should end the _InMemoryScanner_ also scans all processes which are running at this point, except the ones excluded in the config.
+As soon as the shutdown of _VMICore_ is requested the _InMemoryScanner_ also scans all processes which are running at this point, except the ones excluded in the config.

 ## Memory Dumps